Dog Power Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 And a fat-to-protein ratio of about 54%.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-However, when you consider the protein-boosting effects of the corn gluten meal, flaxseed and brewers yeast, this looks like the profile of a kibble containing only a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a below-average amount of meat.

-Dog Power Dog Food is a plant-based product using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Dog Power is a plant-based kibble using a below-average amount of lamb or chicken meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 The Dog Food Advisor does not test dog food products.

 We rely almost entirely on the integrity of the information posted by each company on its website.
 As such, the accuracy of every review is directly dependent upon the quality of the test results from any specific batch of food a company chooses to publish.

 Although it's our goal to ensure all the information on this website is correct, we cannot guarantee its completeness or its accuracy; nor can we commit to ensuring all the material is kept up-to-date on a daily basis.